In Ukraine’s second city, a furious rain of bombs and rockets takes a toll: ‘There are no coffins left’

 The sound of explosions rumbled in the distance.
 Those who can spend much of their time underground, with thousands setting up camp in the city’s subway stations.

 Lena, 43, had already fled war once, leaving Donetsk in 2015 as Ukrainian forces battled Russian-backed separatists.
-The Post is only identifying her by first name because of security reasons.
+The Post is identifying her only by first name because of security reasons.

 She didn’t expect to need to flee again and still considers it, but she said she has nowhere to go.
 “They are bringing panic,” she said, sitting in an apartment building basement where she now sleeps with her 11-year-old daughter, Taissya.
 Lena goes home sometimes to feed the cat, but Taissya is too frightened to be in the apartment.

 The girl sat on a mattress in the corner of the basement, drawing manga cartoons.
 She is scared when the shelling gets loud.
-About dozen residents of the nearby apartments now stay in the basement, too.
+About a dozen residents of the nearby apartments now stay in the basement, too.
 There used to be more, but many left.

 The water supply was cut after a strike the night before.